Imagine being a contractor, and you want a secure black box to keep your customer data on your PC.

 It has a huge advantage to be updated by MS, but a couple of disadvantages:

-- it is available only starting from Professional windows version.
+- it is available only starting from the Windows Professional version.
 From what I have seen, you can use BitLocker units in Home editions, but you cannot create them.

 - mounting encrypted units is a not-so-immediate process.